bitcoinerlab/descriptors/HARDWARE_WALLETS.md

 The BitBox React Native plugin adds the iOS Bluetooth usage text and the Android Bluetooth and USB manifest entries used by its native transports.
 It does not work in Expo Go; use a development build or a production native build.
+Unlike the `bitbox-api` browser and bridge flow, this native driver does not use `onPairingCode`; native Bluetooth bonding and provider pairing are handled below the descriptors API.

 ```ts
 import { networks } from '@bitcoinerlab/descriptors';